Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

 \subsubsection{Multiple Networks for Different Tasks}

 In this section, we group the approaches that use multiple networks, where each one is trained for different tasks.
-These approaches can be divided into three main blocks: multi-stage systems, coarse-to-fine systems, and networks with multiple-branches.
+These approaches can be divided into three main blocks: \emph{1)} multi-stage systems, \emph{2)} coarse-to-fine systems, and \emph{3)} networks with multiple-branches.

-A multi-stage system consists in training multiple networks to estimate different parameters in a sequential manner. \citet{SenguptaCVPR2018}, \citet{BhagavatulaICCV2017} and \citet{TewariCVPR2019} used a CNN to extract features from the input image(s) and considered multiple networks to estimate different parameters from the CNN's output.
-However, whereas the input in \citep{SenguptaCVPR2018,BhagavatulaICCV2017} is a single image, \citet{TewariCVPR2019} used four frames from a video. \citet{SenguptaCVPR2018} used two different residual blocks to learn to separate low and high frequency variations into normals and albedo (separately).
+\emph{1)} In a multi-stage system, multiple networks are trained to estimate different parameters in a sequential manner.
+For example, \citet{SenguptaCVPR2018}, \citet{BhagavatulaICCV2017} and \citet{TewariCVPR2019} used a CNN to extract features from the input image(s) and considered multiple networks to estimate different parameters from the CNN's output. \citet{SenguptaCVPR2018} used two different residual blocks to learn to separate low and high frequency variations into normals and albedo.
 Then, the output of the two residual blocks and the input image were jointly used to learn the lighting parameters. \citet{BhagavatulaICCV2017} estimated the warping parameters from a template to the input image and the projection parameters using different fully connected networks.
-Then, the 3D face was built using the estimated parameters, and 3D landmarks were projected into the image.
-Finally, the projected 3D landmarks were refined by extracting features from each of them and estimating their offset with a fully connected layer.
-On the other hand, \citet{TewariCVPR2019} used a Siamese CNN to extract features from the input frames.
-These features are fed into a CNN, which averages them and estimates the shape and albedo parameters, common to all the frames.
-Also the per-frame parameters (pose, illumination, and expression) are estimated with another Siamese CNN using as input the features of the frame and the shape and albedo parameters.
-However, the main contribution of \citep{TewariCVPR2018} is that the shape and albedo models were learnt in the training stage, constructing facial models.
+Since they aimed at face alignment, they refined the projection of the resulting 3D landmarks into the image with an additional network.
+On the other hand, \citet{TewariCVPR2019} used a Siamese CNN to extract features jointly from sets of four video frames.
+These features are fed into another CNN that averages them and estimates the shape and albedo parameters, common to all the frames.
+The estimate for each of the input frames is further refined by computing its own pose, illumination, and expression parameters, using yet another Siamese CNN.
+However, the main contribution of \citep{TewariCVPR2019} is that the shape and albedo models were learnt in the training stage from in-the-wild Internet videos of over 6,000 subjects, obtaining in this way facial models that generalise well.
 Then, in the test step, only the model parameters are regressed.